by Lorraine Lord

-The initial (or ‘upfront’) fee is paid by a new franchisee to the franchisor, and this is the one-off payment made to get into the franchise.
-Accordingly, it is usually called the franchise fee.
+According to the 2017 Franchising New Zealand survey, 97 percent of all franchises charge an initial or upfront fee.
+This is the one-off payment made to get into the franchise and is paid by a new franchisee to the franchisor.
 The fee charged will vary markedly from system to system as it reflects the individual circumstances of that particular business.
-However, it will usually include the right to use the franchisor’s trade name, trademarks and operating system; services to help you establish your new business; access to the confidential operating manual; any specialist computer software or set-up; initial training for you, your partner and/or key staff; and on-site assistance and training at your location prior to or during the opening period.
+However, it will usually pay for the right to use the franchisor’s trade name, trademarks and operating system for the period of the franchise term; services to help you establish your new business; access to the confidential operating manual; any specialist computer software or set-up; initial training for you, your partner and/or key staff; and on-site assistance and training at your location prior to or during the opening period.
 In many cases, the initial fee will also include a marketing programme to launch your new business, although sometimes this is accounted for separately.

 As always, taking professional advice from a franchise-experienced accountant or consulting your bank’s specialist franchise division will help you to understand where your own chosen franchisor stands on this issue.

 Ongoing franchise fees

 Once a franchisee has joined the franchise system and begun trading, they will also be liable to pay ongoing fees.
 These fees may also be termed royalties, management service fees or ongoing franchise fees, and they are intended to pay for a variety of services.